Shopify/polaris/src/components/ResourceList/README.md

       onFiltersChange={(appliedFilters) => {
         console.log(
           `Applied filters changed to ${appliedFilters}.`,
-          'Todo: use setState to apply this change.'
+          'Todo: use setState to apply this change.', );
-        );
       }}
       searchValue="USA"
       onSearchChange={(searchValue) => {
         console.log(
           `Search value changed to ${searchValue}.`,
-          'Todo: use setState to apply this change.'
+          'Todo: use setState to apply this change.', );
-        );
       }}
       additionalAction={{